Elizabeth I: Spain

 In 1596 Elizabeth sent the second English armada to Cádiz, in the hope of seizing the treasure fleet.
-Led by her favorite the Earl of Essex, Elizabeth's fleet with Dutch support, succeeded in capturing Cádiz costing the Spanish some 32 ships sunk along with the treasure in them.
-The victory was hailed as a triumph, and Essex became a hero - his prestige rivalling Elizabeth's.
+Led by her favourite the Earl of Essex, Elizabeth's fleet with Dutch support, succeeded in capturing Cádiz costing the Spanish some 32 ships sunk along with the treasure in them.
+The victory was hailed as a triumph, and Essex became a hero – his prestige rivalling Elizabeth's.
 The Queen accused Essex of pilfering Spanish treasure, and questioned why he had dished out knighthoods whilst in Cádiz, reminding him he had no authority to do so.

-Meanwhile, in revenge for Cádiz, Philip II sent his second Spanish Armada to England a few months later, but this met with disaster - storms swept away the fleet before it saw sight of England, costing nearly 5,000 men and 40 ships sunk.
+Meanwhile, in revenge for Cádiz, Philip II sent his second Spanish Armada to England a few months later, but this met with disaster – storms swept away the fleet before it saw sight of England, costing nearly 5,000 men and 40 ships sunk.
 This, along with the Cádiz raid forced Spain to declare bankruptcy that year.
 Undeterred, Philip sent the third Armada in 1597, but near the English coast another storm dispersed the fleet, losing another 28 ships sunk or captured and 2,000 men.
 Elizabeth awarded Charles Howard the title of the Earl of Nottingham for his performance during the campaign.
-The Queen nevertheless was furious with the Earl of Essex who had been away on a failed expedition to the Azores, accusing him of making England defenseless – their relationship became ever more strained.
+The Queen nevertheless was furious with the Earl of Essex who had been away on a failed expedition to the Azores, accusing him of making England defenceless – their relationship became ever more strained.

 After the death of Philip II in 1598, his successor Philip III built up his fleet once more and sent the fourth Spanish Armada to Ireland in 1601 to assist the rebels there.
 The Spanish this time made landfall and held the town of Kinsale for three months but following the defeat of the rebels outside the town the Spanish were forced to surrender their entire force along the Southwest Irish coast.
 This defeat weakened Spanish resolve in the war against England; both sides were nevertheless exhausted and peace was signed between England and Spain with the Treaty of London in 1604, a year after Elizabeth's death.

 Walter Raleigh claimed after her death that Elizabeth's caution had impeded the war against Spain:

 If the late queen would have believed her men of war as she did her scribes, we had in her time beaten that great empire in pieces and made their kings of figs and oranges as in old times.
 But her Majesty did all by halves, and by petty invasions taught the Spaniard how to defend himself, and to see his own weakness.